masoudfard/Data-Science/README.md

 # Data Science and Machine Learning Portfolio #

 An open-source Data Science repository containing portfolio of projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter Notebooks.
+Click on the projects to see full modelling, analysis and code.

+feel free to contact me on: - [LinkedIn](https://www.linkedin.com/in/masoud-khfard/)

 Tools: